 “You guess what, Andrew?”

-She doesn’t say anything.
-She just looks at me with those endless eyes skewering me like they’re onyx shanks, unsure whether to trust me, believe me, let me back in.
-Those opaque eyes I’d looked into so many nights when no one was home – those endless pools that plunged into me, that reflected my soul, that I could wish on for better days.
+Those opaque eyes I’d looked into so many nights when no one was home – those endless pools I plunged into, that reflected my soul, that I could wish on for better days – seem unmoved.
+She doesn’t believe me.

 Copyright (C) 2017 Andrew Chapin